 If your hammer toe is flexible, a hammer toe splint will help to straighten the toe.
 There are a wide range of splints and supports available.
 I can recommend one that would work best for you.

-If you developed a corn on top of your hammer toe, a corn pad can be helpful.
-A corn pad will reduce the pressure that caused the toe to form a corn in the first place.
+If your hammer toe caused the formation of corns on top of your toe, a corn pad can be helpful.
+Padding corns reduce the pressure that caused the toe to form a corn in the first place.
 A word of caution: avoid medicated corn pads.
-They contain an acid that can burn the healthy skin and make the condition worse.
+They contain an acid that can burn healthy skin and make the condition worse.
 If you are going to use a corn pad, make sure it is non-medicated.

 How Do You Know It’s Time to Consider Hammer Toe Surgery

-If your hammer toe is rigid and painful, it most likely needs surgery to correct it.
-You also may need to consider surgery if you are limited in the shoes you are able to wear without pain.
+If your hammer toe is rigid and painful, it most likely needs a surgical procedure to correct it.
+You also may need to consider surgery as treatment for your hammer toe if you are limited in the shoes you are able to wear without pain.

-Surgery to fix a hammer toe involves removing a small piece of bone from the contracted joints.
-In some cases, a pin is used to maintain this correction for a few weeks and removed in the office.
-For other hammer toes, I use an implant that stays in the toe and keeps the correction.
+Surgical treatment to fix a hammer toe involves removing a small piece of bone from the contracted joints.
+In some cases, a pin is used to maintain this correction in the proper position for a few weeks and removed in the office.
+For rigid hammertoes, I use an implant that stays in the toe and keeps the correction.
 After surgery, there are stitches in the toe.
 The stitches say in for about 2 weeks.
 There is also a dressing on your foot.
 You keep the dressing on until I change it during your postoperative visits.